je-nunez/PetriNet-SelfCorrectiveSystem/README.md

-expressed in some degree as the `liveness` of the system (mentioned above, in the introductory paper by Tadao Murata, although `liveness` could be a stronger condition than `self-corrective`, because, as defined in page 8, paragraph 2 of that paper, *"an initial marking M0 [i.e., initial resources or assignments -my note] of a system is said to be 'live' if, no matter what marking has been reached from [this initial marking] M0, it is possible to ultimately fire any transition of the net by progressing through some further firing sequence"*: it this last part, *"... if, no matter what marking has been reached from [this initial marking] M0, __it is possible to ultimately fire any transition of the net by progressing through some further firing sequence__"*, which seems to be stronger than what we need (self-correction); i.e., does it need:
+expressed in some degree as the `liveness` of the system (mentioned above, in the introductory paper by Tadao Murata, although `liveness` could be a stronger condition than `self-corrective`, because, as defined in page 8, paragraph 2 of that paper:

+* *"an initial marking M0 [i.e., initial resources or assignments -my note] of a system is said to be 'live' if, no matter what marking has been reached from [this initial marking] M0, it is possible to ultimately fire any transition of the net by progressing through some further firing sequence"*

+It is the last part in that definition,

+* *"... if, no matter what marking has been reached from [this initial marking] M0, __it is possible to ultimately fire any transition of the net by progressing through some further firing sequence__"*

+what seems to be stronger than what we need (self-correction); i.e., does it
+need:

 * *"... to ultimately fire __any__ transition of the net by ..."*